 - Attend college fairs.

-- Visit your top university choice.
+- If accessible, visit your top university choices.

 - Complete admissions applications by their deadlines.

 - If necessary, retake the SAT/ACT and English proficiency tests (TOEFL or IELTS).

 - Complete applications for every scholarship for which you may be eligible.